Not My Job: Supermodel Cindy Crawford Gets Quizzed On Scale Models

 CRAWFORD: It's good party trivia.
 Like, I pull it out at dinner parties.

-SAGAL: You would've changed the reputation of chemical engineers forever.
+SAGAL: You would have changed the reputation of chemical engineers forever.

 DICKINSON: I know, really.